Tag Archives: personal-growth

 When standing at crossroads, it’s important to stop and deliberate first about where and how to move.
 It’s good if you can come up with lot of options.
 But you need to make sure that any strong emotions or biases are not pulling your thoughts before you make any headway.

 Taking action doesn’t mean you ought to be 100 percent sure.
 I’d begin if I was even 80 percent sure.
-Also I didn’t over-deliberate while weighing options.
-I knew I always have the choice to reassess later.
+Also I don’t over-deliberate while weighing options.
+I know I always have the choice to reassess later.

 And so have you;